nim-lang/website/jekyll/_posts/2021-02-23-fusion-and-pattern-matching.md

     hello.
 Is string? true

 And matching tree structures of case objects (such as AST).
-For enum conforming to [nep1 style guide](https://nim-lang.org/docs/nep1.html#introduction-naming-conventions) naming conventions, you can omit prefix entirely leading to code that looks roughtly like this:
+For `enum` conforming to [nep1 style guide](https://nim-lang.org/docs/nep1.html#introduction-naming-conventions) naming conventions, you can omit prefix entirely leading to code that looks roughly like this:

 ```nim
 case <some AST node>: